REIA-develop/vscode-plantUMLToCode/README.md

 - SourceCode file
 - field variable or class variable(with access option(ex. private, public))
 - methods(with access option(ex. private, public))
+- implements and extends relation<br/>
 But Can't create Package.<br/>
-also Can't write implements and extends.<br/>
 Because not included packages information in XMi of plantUML-ClassDigram<br/>
 About Available Language, reference to Section-Supported Language.<br/>